workhappy27/AI/Prompt_Engineering_Deep_Dive/2_1_Prompt_Engineering_Techniques.md

 #### Chain-of-Thought
  - Enables complex reasoning capabilities through intermediate reasoning steps.
  - Examples: Reasoning aptitue questions.
+ - Example-1:
+   Ask a Question, example of an answer showing intermediate reasoning steps that lead to a solution, and then prime the model with similar type, category, group to get response.
+ - Example-2:
+   Zero shot chain of though using same model as used in Example-1.

 #### Self-Consistency
  - Providing many solutions to get final answer.
+ - Elicit reasoning and response.
  - Many ways to think through a problem, getting the solutions which has majority votes.
+ - Examples:
+ - Exmaple-1:
+   a.
+Limiting the number of responses to 10.
+   b.
+Prompting the model to using a chain of thought.
+   c.
+Replace greedy decode in CoT prompting by samplig from the language's model's decoder to generate diverse set of reasoning paths.
+   d.
+Marginalize the reasoning paths and aggregate by chosing most consistent answer in the ifnal answer set.
+   Consistency in the output is going to be the defining factor for chosing the best response.
+That's Self-Consistency.

+##### Knowledge Generation:
+  - Knowledge generation
+  - Knowledge integration

 #### Knowledge Generation
  - Knowledge Generation: Generating facts related to the question.